• Skip to primary navigation

 6 bright pink popsicles on a white marble board.
 Garnished with fresh mint and ice

-These bright pink sweets get their natural pop of color from dragon fruit to make this delicious pink food.
+These bright pink ice pops get their natural pop of color from dragon fruit, also know as pitaya.

 Labeling ingredients including: agave nectar, lime, mango, dragon fruit